10 Little Great Improvements - Spring 2020

 This one was highly requested and we couldn't be prouder – the URL column in tables with pages is finally frozen!
 No matter how far from the URL column you scroll, now you'll always know exactly which page you're looking at.

 A major productivity booster!
-In Pages, you can now right-click on any row in the table and choose whether you want to:
+In (opens in a new tab), you can now right-click on any row in the table and choose whether you want to:

 Do you have tons of XML sitemaps and want to quickly check which one a page is included in?
 Just open the Page detail and check the Indexability section.